open/close all folders

 - Not to mention fashioning a new identity for himself, just like Ben Reilly and Elizabeth Tyne.

-- Jerkass Faįade: Gets adorkably nervous talking to Spider-Girl out of costume, and seems to be a bit of a Socially-Awkward Hero in general due to being kind of Married to the Job (both of them).
-Plus, see Trickster Mentor below.
+- Hidden Heart of Gold: Gets adorkably nervous talking to Spider-Girl out of costume, and seems to be a bit of a Socially Awkward Hero in general due to being kind of Married to the Job (both of them).

 - Parental Abandonment: His Dad is dead and his mother is still doing time.